 Nam Dinh

-Dr. Nam Dinh has over twenty years of R&D and engineering experience in areas of nuclear reactor thermal hydraulics and nuclear power safety.
+Dr. Nam Dinh has over thirty years of R&D and engineering experience in areas of nuclear reactor thermal hydraulics and nuclear power safety.
 His research is focused on multiphase flow systems with phase change and their application in nuclear power plant safety analysis, and severe accident risk assessment and management.
-Dr. Dinh’s work led to advanced methods and tools for nuclear reactor safety experimentation, modeling, simulation, and analysis.
+Dr. Dinh’s work led to advances in nuclear reactor safety experimentation, modeling, simulation, and analysis.
 Dr. Dinh’s research on severe accident phenomenology contributed to resolution of safety issues in existing LWR plants and severe accident treatment in Generation III+ ALWR designs.
+Dr. Dinh’s current research is focused on data-driven modeling, validation, and application of digital twins, machine learning, and artificial intelligence in advanced reactor’s safety analysis and nearly autonomous control.

 Education